yatki/vscode-surround/README.md

 If you are planning to contribute to **any** open source project, before starting development, please **always open an issue** and **make a proposal first**.
 This will save you from working on features that are eventually going to be rejected for some reason.

+## Logo

+I designed the logo on [canva.com](https://canva.com) and inspired one of their free templates.

 ## LICENCE